Paediatric first aid

-This course is suitable for people aged 16+ who care for babies and children in any professional setting, including:
+This course is suitable for people aged 16+ who care for babies and children in any professional setting and are required to be qualified in first aid, including:

 This course covers how to help a baby or child who:

 - is unresponsive and breathing

 - is unresponsive and not breathing, including the use of an automated external defibrillator (AED)

 - has an object in their eye, ear or nose